-Vector Capital, which holds a controlling interest in us and is affiliated with two members of our board of directors, will purchase through affiliated entities an aggregate of 1,500,000 ordinary shares in this offering at the initial public offering price.
-As a result, Vector Capital, together with our other directors, executive officers and each of our stockholders who own greater than 5% of our outstanding ordinary shares and their affiliates, in the aggregate, will own approximately 78.6% of our outstanding ordinary shares after this offering, based on the number of shares outstanding as of June 1, 2019 based on the initial public offering price.
+Vector Capital, through VCH, L.P., which holds a controlling interest in us and is affiliated with two members of our board of directors, has indicated an interest in purchasing up to an aggregate of 1,500,000 ordinary shares in this offering at the initial public offering price.
+Because this indication of interest is not a binding agreement or commitment to purchase, Vector Capital may elect not to purchase shares in this offering or the underwriters may elect not to sell any shares in this offering to Vector Capital.
+If Vector Capital were to purchase all of these shares, it, together with our other directors, executive officers and each of our stockholders who own greater than 5% of our outstanding ordinary shares and their affiliates, in the aggregate, would own approximately 77.9% of our outstanding ordinary shares after this offering, based on the number of shares outstanding as of June 1, 2019 at an assumed initial public offering price of \$14.00 per share, the midpoint of the range on the front cover of this prospectus.

-The purchase by Vector Capital through affiliated entities of 1,500,000 shares in this offering, will reduce the available public float for our shares because Vector Capital would be restricted from selling the shares by a lock-up agreement they have entered into with our underwriters and by restrictions under applicable securities laws.
-As a result, the purchase of shares by Vector Capital in this offering will reduce the liquidity of our ordinary shares relative to what it would have been had these shares been purchased by investors that were not affiliated with us.
+If Vector Capital, through VCH, L.P., purchases all or a portion of the shares in which it has indicated an interest in this offering, such purchase would reduce the available public float for our shares because Vector Capital would be restricted from selling the shares by a lockup agreement they have entered into with our underwriters and by restrictions under applicable securities laws.
+As a result, any purchase of shares by Vector Capital in this offering may reduce the liquidity of our ordinary shares relative to what it would have been had these shares been purchased by investors that were not affiliated with us.